 colors on my palette are capable of and how I can use them with control and

 expressiveness.
-Color Essentials can do the same for you!
+I hope it is the same for you!